dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ps -ef |grep dynamsoft
 ```

-Now, if you visit [http://127.0.0.1:48080/page/index.html#/](http://127.0.0.1:48080/page/index.html#/) in the browser, you should be able to see the management portal of the License Tracking Server.
+Now, if you visit [http://127.0.0.1:48080/page/index.html#/](http://127.0.0.1:48080/page/index.html#/) in the browser, you should be able to see the management portal of the Dynamsoft License Server.

 > If you changed the port during installation, you should use that port instead.